msimov02/b4a-libraries/SpinnerDatePicker/README.md

 ## Usage
-1. Copy all the files from SpinnerDatePickerLibraries and paste them inside your B4A Additional Libraries folder.
+1. Copy all the files from SpinnerDatePickerAdditionalLibraries and paste them inside your B4A Additional Libraries folder.
 2. In your B4A Project navigate to the Libraries Manager and add the SpinnerDatePicker Library.